cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 NOMS 2022 - TNT workshop {{TNT2022}}.

-Although the application of digital twin technology in networking has started, the research of digital twin for networks technology is still in its infancy.
-Current applications focus on specific scenarios (such as network optimization), where Network Digital Twin is just used as a network simulation tool to solve the problem of network operation and maintenance.
-Combined with the characteristics of digital twin technology and its application in other industries, this document believes that Network Digital Twin can be regarded as an indispensable part of the overall network system and provides a general architecture involving the whole life cycle of a "real" (typically, physical) network in the future, serving the application of network innovative technologies such as network planning, construction, maintenance and optimization, improving the automation and intelligence level of the network.
+Although the application of digital twin technology in networking has started, the research on digital twins for networks technology is still in its infancy.
+Current applications focus on specific scenarios (such as network optimization), where a Network Digital Twin is used as a network simulation tool to solve particular problems in network operation and maintenance.
+Combined with the characteristics of digital twin technology and its application in other industries, this document believes that Network Digital Twin can be regarded as an indispensable part of the overall network system, and can play a role generally in architectures serving use cases across  the whole life cycle of a "real" (typically, physical) network.
+Such use cases and applications span the range of network operations such as network planning, construction, maintenance and optimization, and improving the automation and intelligence level of the network.

 # Characteristics of Network Digital Twin  {#def}